joohyeon/ctakes-installation/README.md

 #### Solution
 * find `beans-kernel.xml` under the ytex resource folder
-* Open it and serach fo gramMatrixExporter
+* Open it and search fo gramMatrixExporter
 * Comment this bean so it won't load when you run your script.

 Here is my example.